 Invokana, a “new generation” treatment for type 2 diabetes, has already been prescribed to millions of Americans, even though it was just approved in 2013.
 Heavily promoted as a breakthrough in diabetes medicine and showered with positive hype by the media, Invokana was readily adopted by doctors and patients seeking new approaches to blood sugar management.

 Yet, despite its popularity, the drug has come under intense scrutiny.
 The FDA has issued multiple Invokana safety warnings in 2015 alone.
 Evidence from patient reports and clinical trials suggest that Invokana use may result in serious health problems, including:

 Patients who have fallen victim to these side effects from Invokana or from related drugs are now looking to fight back against manufacturers through legal action.
-Numerous personal injury lawsuits based upon allegations of defective drug design and negligent side effect labeling are currently under investigation, and the numbers are expected to rise sharply, with so many patients already exposed to the possible risks.
+Numerous New York product liability law firms have filed lawsuits based upon allegations of defective drug design and negligent side effect labeling are currently under investigation, and the numbers are expected to rise sharply, with so many patients already exposed to the possible risks.

 Invokana is the brand name for a tablet medication manufactured by Janssen Pharmaceuticals, a subsidiary of healthcare giant Johnson & Johnson.
 Developed to help maintain safe levels of blood glucose, it was approved by the FDA for treatment of type 2 diabetes in March 2013 and is offered in low dose (100 mg) and high dose (300 mg) forms.

 The active ingredient in Invokana, canagliflozin, hails from a new class of drug molecules called SGLT2 (sodium-glucose co-transporter2) inhibitors.
 These molecules were designed to lower blood sugar in a drastically different way from all previous diabetes drugs, which generally work by affecting how the body uses or produces insulin.